Top Scholarships & Key Resources for Transgender Students

 - Key #1: Apply for local scholarships

-Proofread, always!
-You do not want to submit application materials full of typos and errors.
-Likewise, if the scholarship requires word or page count limits be sure to closely stick to them.
-Follow the instructions carefully and be sure that you conform to all requirements.
-You want your application to be a good reflection of you and your capabilities. - Key #5: Apply early and often
+Likewise, if the scholarship application includes word or page count limits, be sure to stick strictly to those limits.
+You want your application to be a good reflection of your ability to follow instructions precisely. - Key #5: Apply early and often

-Apply to more scholarships than you think you need and submit your materials early.
-There are quite a few scholarships out there, so more submissions will increase your chances of getting college costs covered.
-Submitting applications early shows initiative and also reduces your chances of running into any logistical issues at the last minute.
+Apply to more scholarships than you think you need.
+There are quite a few scholarships out there, so more submissions will increase your chances of winning one – or maybe even a few.

 College Resources for Transgender Students